 Finally here’s your answer: YES they can earn miles!
 One of the parents can create the child’ account number.
 In the case of a Household account, the Head of the Household is to do it.
 Let’s see how this can be done.

 How do I create my kid’s BA Executive Club account?

 Here’s the step by step process to creating your child’s Executive Club account.

 Step 1: Go to your Household account

-Once you log into your BAEC account, on the the left-hand side column, click on the My Household Account link.
+Once you log into your BAEC account (top right hand side), on the the left-hand side column, click on the My Household Account link.
 Then click on Manage my Household account.